Michigan plumber license and insurance requirements

 Linkedin

-In Michigan, you must have a license issued by the Department of Licensing and Regulatory Affairs (LARA).3 The available license classifications include journey plumber and master plumber.
+In Michigan, you must have a license issued by the Department of Licensing and Regulatory Affairs (LARA).
+The available license classifications include journey plumber and master plumber.

 Before pursuing your license, you’ll need to have experience as a plumbing apprentice.
 You must submit a registration form and a $15 registration fee to LARA within 30 days of employment as an apprentice.

-The same instructions apply to getting a journey plumber license and a master plumber license.
+The same instructions apply for how to get a journey plumber license and how to get a master plumber license.
 You must submit a Michigan plumber license application by mail or online.

 Include all requested documentation with your application, as well as the appropriate license fee: